Frequently Asked Questions

 A: Our MA and most Diploma courses commence in January each year, however some Diplomas do start in September and our Certificate courses run throughout the year.
 This information is included on each course page of our website.

 Q: What are the term dates?

 A: The curriculum year runs from January to December for most courses.
 The teaching year is 39 weeks, although term dates vary slightly each year.
-Students have non-curriculum breaks three times per year; approximately one week off at Easter, six weeks during summer and two weeks at Christmas.
+Students have non-curriculum breaks three times per year; approximately two weeks off at Easter, six weeks during summer and two weeks at Christmas.

 Q: What are the requirements for the Master courses?

 A: The key thing we look for in applicants is a passion for the subject they are applying for and that they have some evidence of that passion.
 Applicants normally also have an undergraduate degree and if they don’t have a degree then they have 3-4 years of relevant (not necessarily direct) experience in the specialisation they are intending on applying to.
 We also have a minimum age requirement - you must be 21 when the course starts.